Azure-Samples/active-directory-dotnet-webapp-groupclaims/README.md

 When `AuthorizationCodeReceieved` returns, the OWIN middleware eventually redirects the user to a page within the app.
 Each page within the application, as you saw in creating the app, enforces RBAC by using the `[Authorize]` attribute or the `IsInRole()` method.
 Both check for the existence of a corresponding Role Claim in the user's `ClaimsIdentity`.

 By granting the correct role claims to the user on sign-in, the application can strictly enforce RBAC and ease access management using AAD Security Groups and application-specific roles.

-## Deploy this Sample to Azure

-To deploy this application to Azure, you will publish it to an Azure Website.

-1. Sign in to the [Azure management portal](https://manage.windowsazure.com).
-2. Click on Web Sites in the left hand nav.
-3. Click New in the bottom left hand corner, select Compute --> Web Site --> Quick Create, select the hosting plan and region, and give your web site a name, e.g. tasktracker-contoso.azurewebsites.net.
-Click Create Web Site.
-4. Once the web site is created, click on it to manage it.
-For the purposes of this sample, download the publish profile from Quick Start or from the Dashboard and save it.
-Other deployment mechanisms, such as from source control, can also be used.
-5. While still in the Azure management portal, navigate back to the Azure AD tenant you used in creating this sample.
-Under applications, select your Task Tracker application.
-Under configure, update the Sign-On URL and Reply URL fields to the root address of your published application, for example https://tasktracker-contoso.azurewebsites.net/.
-Click Save.
-5. Switch to Visual Studio and go to the WebApp-RBAC-DotNet project.
-In the web.config file, update the "PostLogoutRedirectUri" value to the root address of your published appliction as well.
-6. Right click on the project in the Solution Explorer and select Publish.
-Under Profile, click Import, and import the publish profile that you just downloaded.
-6. On the Connection tab, update the Destination URL so that it is https, for example https://tasktracker-contoso.azurewebsites.net.
-Click Next.
-7. On the Settings tab, make sure Enable Organizational Authentication is NOT selected.
-Click Publish.
-8. Visual Studio will publish the project and automatically open a browser to the URL of the project.
-If you see the default web page of the project, the publication was successful.